Adarsh9111/Autoauto/README.md

 where the lookback can be changed to any value.

 The output is the aggregated PnL in basis points achieved by trading over the entire set of stocks present in data

+### todos

+- [ ] add date in the close/open index
+- [ ] schedule job to update latest data for each stock by appending to existing file
+- [ ] add tickers as a config